apache/james-project/src/adr/0055-rspamd-spam-filtering.md

 - For higher performance, lower latency, the RSpamD should run in same network with James.
 - The query to RSpamD will get different score for same message.
+- A distributed mode for RSpamD is allowed by the use of Redis.

 ## Alternatives